NodyHub/blog/content/posts/container-breakouts-part2.md

 In this escape, we use a **feature of cgroups** that allows the **execution** of code **in** the **root context**, after the last process in a cgroup is terminated.
 The feature is called **“notification on release”** and can only be set, because we have the capability `CAP_SYS_ADMIN`.

-This technique got popular after Felix Wilhelm ([@_fel1x](https://twitter.com/_fel1x)) from [Google Project Zero]( https://googleprojectzero.blogspot.com/) put the escape in one tweet.
+This technique got popular after [Felix Wilhelm](https://twitter.com/_fel1x) from [Google Project Zero]( https://googleprojectzero.blogspot.com/) put the escape in one tweet.
 [Trail of Bits](https://www.trailofbits.com/) has even investigated further this topic and all details can be read in their blogpost [Understanding Docker container escapes](https://blog.trailofbits.com/2019/07/19/understanding-docker-container-escapes/).

 Here is just the quintessence of this approach:
 1. Create a new cgroup